 RELATED ECOLOGY PROGRAMS

-Puget Sound Characterization Project
+Puget Sound Watershed Characterization Project

 What is a watershed 'characterization'?

-Puget Sound Characterization
+Puget Sound Watershed Characterization

-The Puget Sound Characterization is a regional-scale tool that highlights the most important areas to protect, and restore, and those most suitable for development.
-The program, funded by an EPA grant, is a collaborative effort between Ecology, the Puget Sound Partnership, and the state Department of Fish and Wildlife.
+This project covers the entire Puget Sound drainage area â€” from the Olympic Mountains on the west to the Cascades on the east.
+It identifies the most important areas, across the entire Sound and within each of the 19 WRIA, to protect and restore, and those areas more suitable for development.
+The project, funded by an EPA grant, is a collaborative effort between Ecology, the Puget Sound Partnership, and the state Department of Fish and Wildlife.

-The Characterization includes watershed assessments of:
+The Characterization includes both:

-The assessments prioritize small watersheds, or habitat areas, relative to one another for their protection and restoration value.
+The assessments prioritize small watersheds, or habitat areas, relative to one another, for their protection and restoration value.

 Colin F. Hume, Coordinator

 Copyright © Washington State Department of Ecology.
-See http://www.ecy.wa.gov/copyright.html.
+See http://www.ecy.wa.gov/copyright.htm